mlaursen/react-md/packages/documentation/components/Demos/Alert/UpdatingMessagePriority.md

 to always add the new message at the end of the queue, but there is also support
 for:

+- `"normal"` - the default behavior or adding the message to the end of the queue
 - `"next"` - the message will be shown immediately if there are no messages in the queue or will be shifted to the next position in the queue so it will be shown once the current message is dismissed or auto-hidden.